Find Trade Colleges

 45% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen trade school majors.
 It is the 2nd most popular in the country with 20,630 students graduating with an associate’s in medical assisting in 2021.
-The major attracts more women than men.
-About 81% of the recent graduates in this field are female.
+This major is dominated by women with about 81% of recent graduates being female.

 Racial-Ethnic Diversity